Key Points of How to Recognize and Treat Common Dog Ailments:

 What is Canine Parvovirus?

-Canine Parvovirus is an extremely contagious and potentially life-threatening viral disease that primarily targets puppies and unvaccinated dogs. leading to severe vomiting and diarrhea and diarrhea (often bloody), dehydration, and in severe cases, death.
+Canine Parvovirus is an extremely contagious and potentially life-threatening viral disease primarily targeting puppies and unvaccinated dogs. leading to severe vomiting and diarrhea and diarrhea (often bloody), dehydration, and, in severe cases, death.

 How to Avoid Canine Parvovirus